Setting Up a Kafka to Druid Real-Time Ingestion Pipeline

 }

-• handoffConditionTimeout dictates how long the Overlord waits for a Coordinator to acknowledge a newly published segment.
-Values below PT5M cause premature task termination during metadata store latency spikes.
+• tuningConfig.handoffConditionTimeout (PT10M) is how long the Overlord waits for the Coordinator to acknowledge a published segment; values below PT5M cause premature task termination during metadata-store latency spikes and directly produce the PENDINGRUNNING loop above.

 import requests